tombisho/takeaways/README.md

 To use this code, it requires the fast.ai deep learning library v1.
 A GPU is likely to be needed if any learning is to be done.

+## Outputs

+In the outputs folder we present the results from applying the classifier to the UK FSA data (07_07_2020_phe_output.csv), and also the generation of the labels from the Just Eat data (07_07_2020_final.csv and 07_07_2020_final_ff.csv - ff denotes all fast food lumped into one category).